How can reaching out for support help your recovery from illness or injury?

 Imagine this.
 You, your child or another family member have recently been very ill.
 To use an idiomatic expression, it has ‘knocked you for six’.
 The illness took you by surprise and changed your everyday routine maybe for months on end.
 It may feel like you don’t have much control anymore and things are so uncertain.
 You wonder if you will ever be able to get back to how things were before the illness or injury struck.

 In the midst of it all, you don’t know anyone else going through this experience.
 People provide sympathy, well wishes and possibly even some practical help.
 You may even have a pretty good team of medical and healthcare professionals and a supportive family.
 This is all good; you are thankful for their contribution.
 Yet you feel alone, sometimes achingly alone.

-Ach, this can hurt.
-Being the only person in your situation among the people you are with every day can be very isolating.
-Other than the medical professionals, you have no one to speak to double check what you are experiencing, to make sense of it, to find out if it is normal or not, and you have so many questions.
+Other than the medical professionals, you have no one to speak to double check what you are experiencing.
+To make sense of it, to find out if it is normal or not.
+You have so many questions.
 This may be on top of feeling worried, scared, maybe tearful and just not yourself.

 This is what happens when you find people like you who have had a similar experience.

 - You get the confirmation that your experience is normal.
 That is so reassuring.

 - Reassurance calms our worries and anxiety.
 We feel relief.

 - We can ask our questions, learn the coping strategies other people use, get recommendations of good medical specialists and find out about therapies that may help.

 - The energy which was going towards worry, anxiety and possibly hiding can now go towards implementing everything we have learned to help in our recovery.